This video will help you get started assessing in FLOWmulti.

 - Write your comment in the field to your right

-- You can optionally distribute additional points for this answer, which will be added any automatically calculated score
+- You have the option to distribute additional points for this answer, which will be added to any automatically calculated score

 - You can share the annotation with your co-assessors or the participant